-- 5) Non-Offending Family Members will acquire the skills necessary to verbalize and address their own needs in the aftermath of the disclosure of abuse: - 6) Victims and Non-Offending Caregivers will demonstrate an understanding of the role of multiple agency participation as well as the legal process and how this may impact their family structure; - 7) Families will identify their own support systems; - 8) Non-Offending Family Members will be able to verbalize feelings of hopefulness, empowerment and validation. - n.
-Executive Director: The Executive Director of the CAC, Kari S. May, unless and until the Crisis Intervention Counselor has received written notice of a change in this position from the CAC Governing Board. - o.
-ICJIA: The Illinois Criminal Justice Information Authority. - p.
+- Non-Offending Family Members will acquire the skills necessary to verbalize and address their own needs in the aftermath of the disclosure of abuse; - 6) Victims and Non-Offending Caregivers will demonstrate an understanding of the role of multiple agency participation as well as the legal process and how this may impact their family structure; - 7) Families will identify their own support systems; - 8) Non-Offending Family Members will be able to verbalize feelings of hopefulness, empowerment and validation. - n.
+Executive Director: The Executive Director of the CAC, Kari S. Miller, unless and until the Crisis Intervention Counselor has received written notice of a change in this position from the CAC Governing Board. - o.
+Granting Agencies: The Illinois Criminal Justice Information Authority (through the Children's Advocacy Center of Illinois), Champaign County Mental Health Board, Illinois Attorney General's Office, United Way. - p.
 Non-Offending Caregiver: A legal guardian, parent, caregiver, or other person who is actually and/or legally one of the principal sources of physical or financial support for the Victim, and who, assuming the Victim's allegations or other indicia of abuse are true, is not responsible for sexual or serious physical abuse.
 Use of this term does not in any way suggest or require that the Victim's allegations or other indicia of abuse be true or accurate. - q.
 Non-Offending Family Member: Non-offending Caregiver, and/or any other member of a Victim's household or family who, assuming the Victim's allegations or other indicia of abuse are true, is not responsible for sexual or serious physical abuse.
 Use of this term does not in any way suggest or require that the Victim's allegations or other indicia of abuse be true or accurate. - r.
 Victim: A minor who has made an allegation that he or she is the Victim of sexual or serious physical abuse, or a minor for whom there is some other indicia of sexual or serious physical abuse (including, but not limited to, allegations of abuse made by others, observations of abusive conduct toward the minor, or observation of injuries suggestive of abuse).
 Use of this term does not in any way suggest or require that the allegations or other indicia of abuse be true or accurate.